What is the Full Form of NFC?

 - Development in the security system of the NFC device IBM developed authentication technology.

-- After 2016 services like google pay, apple pay offered customers ease of payment through handheld devices or wearables.
+- After 2016 services like google pay, apple Pay offered customers ease of payment through handheld devices or wearables.

 Characteristics of NFC

 - Versatile: NFC technology works with various fields like offices, cafes, and restaurants, colleges, universities to keep track of employees and students to maintain data security.
-At the same time, social networking, gaming, and the collection of coupons through the wireless network is easy for individuals.
+At the same time, social networking, gaming, and the collection of coupons through the wireless network are easy for individuals.

 - Technology: Quick and easy setup for wireless technology through devices.

-How does it work?
+How Does it Work?

 - P2P Transfer: transferring information by switching between the active and passive state of the device